TommyAnderson/Car-Data-Analysis/README.md

 ##  Shiny Application

-The Shiny app is fully interactive and can be run locally using the `cardata.R` file.
+The Shiny app is fully interactive and can be run locally using the `car_data_app.R` file.
 Features include:
 - Dropdown filters for variable selection
 - Dynamic charts comparing average vehicle speeds
 - Cleaned and standardized data for accurate analysis